jockc/nzb-watcher/README.md

 excludes:
 *  pattern_regex - any match on these patterns is skipped

-Put your api keys in the resources dir:
+Put your api keys in the resources dir;  setup the map in api.clj to point to your nzb service(s) and api key paths;

+Also in resources dir:
-api.txt for your newznab api key thetvdbapi.txt - for your thetvdb api key
+thetvdbapi.txt - for your thetvdb api key

 Create your categories; then create your includes.
 You can use api/lookup_series_id() from the REPL to get the thetvdb id for a show.

 There is a function called backfill() that will attempt to load an entire series.
 You currently must call this from the REPL.
+Clear out the nzbs dir first.
+For each episode backfill() will load the nzb file which has the most downloads (as reported by the nzb service) and which has not already been tried (i.e. in a previous backfill run for this series).
+Once backfill returns, look in the nzbs directory.
+Delete any incorrect files (wrong language, full season instead of single episode, etc).
+Then zip the nzbs dir and manually copy to the hot folder (where sabnzbd watches).
+Once sabnzbd is finished download and unpacking everything, run gather.sh.
-Backfill will try to load the season/episode with the most downloads.
-If there are any failures, it will be detected during gather phase (the gather will not find the file(s)).
-Rerunning backfill() will try to load any missing files.
+If there were any failures in the download, it will be detected during gather phase (the gather will not find the file(s)).
+Gather will update the database to reflect these failures.
+Rerunning backfill() will then try to load any missing files.
+These steps may need to be repeated a few times.
+Also note that many services have a daily cap on downloads which you may hit when you are doing backfills.
+When this happens you will start seeing nzbs with 0 bytes.
+Just delete those zero byte nzbs, and wait until your download cap is reset before continuing.

 ## Options